ton-blockchain/mytonctrl/README.md

 - `mytoninstaller.py`: configures the validator and `mytonctrl`; generates validator connection keys.

 ## Installation modes
 There are two installation modes: `lite` and` full`.
 They both **compile** and install `TON` components.
-However, the `lite` version does not configure or run the node/validator.
+However the `lite` version does not configure or run the node/validator.

-## Installation (Ubuntu)
+## Installation for Ubuntu
-1. Download and execute the script `install.sh` with the desired installation mode.
-During installation, you will be prompted for the superuser password several times.
+1. Download and execute the `install.sh` script in the desired installation mode.
+During installation the script prompts you for the superuser password several times.
 ```sh
 wget https://raw.githubusercontent.com/ton-blockchain/mytonctrl/master/scripts/install.sh
 sudo bash install.sh -m <mode>
 ```

 2. Done.
-You can try to run the program `mytonctrl`.
+You can try to run the `mytonctrl` console now.
 ```sh
 mytonctrl
 ```

-## Installation (Debian)
+## Installation for Debian
-1. Download and execute the script `install.sh` with the desired installation mode.
-During installation, you will be prompted for the superuser password several times.
+1. Download and execute the `install.sh` script in the desired installation mode.
+During installation the script prompts you for the superuser password several times.
 ```sh
 wget https://raw.githubusercontent.com/ton-blockchain/mytonctrl/master/scripts/install.sh
 su root -c 'bash install.sh -m <mode>'
 ```

 2. Done.
-You can try to run the program `mytonctrl`.
+You can try to run the `mytonctrl` console now.
 ```sh
 mytonctrl
 ```

 ## Telemetry
-By default, `mytonctrl` sends validator statistics to the server https://toncenter.com This is necessary to identify anomalies in the network, as well as to quickly respond to developers.
+By default, `mytonctrl` sends validator statistics to the https://toncenter.com server.
+It is necessary to identify network abnormalities, as well as to quickly give feedback to developers.
 To disable telemetry during installation, use the `-t` flag:
 ```sh
 sudo bash install.sh -m <mode> -t
 ```

-To disable telemetry after installation:
+To disable telemetry after installation, do the following:
 ```sh
 MyTonCtrl> set sendTelemetry false
 ```

 ## Web admin panel
-To be able to control the node/validator through the browser, you need to install an additional module:
+To control the node/validator through the browser, you need to install an additional module:
 `mytonctrl` -> `installer` -> `enable JR`

-Next, you need to create a password for the connection:
+Next, you need to create a password for connection:
 `mytonctrl` -> `installer` -> `setwebpass`

 Ready.
-Now you can go to the site https://tonadmin.org and log in using your data.
+Now you can go to https://tonadmin.org site and log in with your credentials.
 git: https://github.com/igroman787/mtc-jsonrpc

 ## Local copy of toncenter
-In order to raise a local copy of https://toncenter.com on the server, you need to install an additional module:
+To set up a local https://toncenter.com copy on your server, install an additional module:
 `mytonctrl` ->` installer` -> `enable PT`

 Ready.
 A local copy of toncenter is available at `http://<server-ip-address>:8000`